-Independent travel in airports for elderly and passengers with disabilities such as visual impairment, mobility limitations, or problems with short-term memory presents complex navigational challenges that are not met by standard approaches to wayfinding and signage.
-While adequate illumination and ADA-compliant signage as recommended in ACRP Report 52: Wayfinding and Signing Guidelines for Airport Terminals and Landside may provide some benefit, additional efforts are needed to enable airports to help these passengers travel independently and with dignity in airport environments.
+Independent travel in airports for aging travelers and passengers with disabilities such as low vision/blindness, mobility limitations, or problems with short-term memory presents complex navigational challenges that are not met by standard approaches to wayfinding and signage.
+While adequate illumination and ADA-compliant signage, as recommended in ACRP Report 52: Wayfinding and Signing Guidelines for Airport Terminals and Landside may provide some benefit, additional efforts are needed to help these passengers travel independently in airport environments.
 Meeting the wayfinding needs of these travelers is currently accomplished by the provision of personal guides for assistance.
-In the United States, no currently implemented accessible wayfinding systems are optimized to provide information for wayfinding and travel by people with cognitive, sensory, or mobility challenges in complex indoor environments such as airports.
-Currently the field is centered on development of indoor position-sensing technologies, such as talking signs and on delivery of wayfinding information using speech output from a smart phone.
-With the projected growth in the number of aging travelers, it is imperative to develop practices to accommodate the wayfinding needs of the elderly and passengers with disabilities as further defined by the ADA Americans with Disabilities Act Amendments Act (ADAAA) and Air Carrier Access Act (ACAA).
+In the United States, currently implemented accessible wayfinding systems are not optimized to provide information for wayfinding and travel by people with cognitive, sensory, or mobility challenges in complex indoor environments such as airports.
+Currently, the field is centered on development of indoor position-sensing technologies such as beacons and on delivery of wayfinding information via accessible applications for smart phones.
+With the projected growth in the number of aging travelers, it is imperative to develop practices to accommodate their wayfinding needs in addition to those of passengers with disabilities.